yez/passages/README.md

 `bundle install`

 The `Passages` engine will **prepend** a `/passages` route to the application's routes.
+This means that if a project's `routes.rb` specifically defines a `/passages` route, the `Passages` Engine will not overwrite that.

 Visiting `/passages` will display a search box and list of all known routes in an application.

 ## Authorization

-Since there is no environment dependent checks, the `/passages` page uses configurable http basic authentication.
+Since there are no environment dependent checks, the `/passages` page uses configurable http basic authentication.

 Default username: **username**